narakeet/examples/background-audio/README.md

 ## Related examples

-You can use some royalty-free sounds provided by Video Puppet directly without uploading your own files.
+You can use some royalty-free sounds provided by Narakeet directly without uploading your own files.
 Check out the [Vendor Audio Example](../vendor-audio/README.md).